trooper2013/native-embedded-login/README.md

 * Run the sample.

-###  Mobile SDK Internal working
+###  Mobile SDK Internals

 * The custom SFLoginViewController that is configured in the app delegate is presented to the user, whenever necessary.
-A  webview  is required ( can be invisible).
+A  webview  is required (can be invisible).

 * The Mobile SDK then submits  a POST method call  to the endpoint for embedded url   (<loginhost>/servlet/servlet.loginwidgetcontroller) with the following url encoded post body.